TMCSF ESTABLISHED 1998

 Interpretations of certain rights can be shaped by modern values and the terms and conditions of the specific rights concerned.
 Notably, there are three main methods of interpretation (Brunnee, et al., 2006).
 Moreover, these methods include “the intentions of the parties” or ‘founding fathers” school; the “textual” or “ordinary meanings of the words” school; or “aims and objects” school.

-Processes of interpretation can include both broad and narrow readings of personal and subject matter scope linked to a particular right.
+Processes of interpretation can include both broad and narrow readings of a right and subject matter scope linked to a particular right.
 Evidently, by incorporating the broad and narrow readings a core right is formed.
 Additionally, often expansive interpretations of a right are more prone to legal limitations and to be found inadmissible than narrower readings.
 Furthermore, legal limitations are enumerated by the text of a particular right and the situation at hand.
 Signatories to treaties may agree that special connotations be given to particular terms (Vienna Convention on the Law of Treaties [art 31 (4)].

 A Norm